bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

+Choosing fantasy as official narrative, not recognising that history recognises the greater meta-narrative.
+Examples: Trump, Pavement, Bon Iver.

 Indie rock gaslights minorities.
 Foundational assumption is that the world is your playground.
 Must always refute anyone who says otherwise.

 Bon Iver is like Donald Trump.
 There can never be a movie celebrating the guy, because the official narrative about the greatness of their achievement will always ring less true for future generations than the meta-narrative that exposes the official narrative to be a sham.